 (38)

-Not as clear as it might be.
-If, under (b), a warrant signed by the sheriff clerk is to be ‘treated for all purposes as if it had been signed by the sheriff’, where does that leave para (c), which requires warrants to secure attendance to be signed by the sheriff?
+We believe that this rule as drafted is insufficiently clear.
+Under (b), a warrant signed by the sheriff clerk is to be ‘treated for all purposes as if it had been signed by the sheriff’, however in para (c), requires warrants to secure attendance to be signed by the sheriff.
 We recommend that the words ‘Subject to paragraph (c)’ should be inserted at the beginning of para (b).

 [39] Heading for Part VIII

-Fairly formal but: we wonder if the words ‘RELEVANT DECISIONS’ are appropriate here, because they are is non-statutory and may at first sight turn one’s mind only to relevant person decisions.
+We question whether the words ‘relevant decisions’ are appropriate here, as they are non-statutory and may cause some confusion with relevant person decisions.
 We would recommend:

 ‘procedure in appeals to the sheriff against decisions of children's hearings’.